JOURNAL OF A COFFIN DODGER CHAPTER A

 Adrian shook his head before continuing.

-'And winds up here?'
-Chris finished Adrian's query as I stood in the corner and gazed at the cobwebs laced across the window at the far end of the room.
+I gazed at the cobwebs laced across the window at the far end of the room as Chris snarled.

 'Yep, 'fraid so.
-A pervert has joined our ranks,' Chris snarled.
+A fuckin' low life pervert has joined our ranks.'

-'Any truth to the rumour?'
-Adrian said as I drank my coffee and stared through the window at a bleak, grey winter's day.
+I sipped my coffee and stared through the window at a bleak grey winter's day as Adrian asked,

-'And if there is, we'll have young Charles by the short and curlies if he doesn't behave himself with young men,' Chris concluded.
+'And if the rumour checks out, we'll have young Charles by the short and curlies if he doesn't behave himself with young men,' Chris concluded.

 Chris nodded.

-There was silence between them while I watched a brown cockroach move out from behind the fridge.
-It scurried along the faded blue wall and disappeared behind the bench.
+There was silence between them as I noticed a brown cockroach move out from behind the fridge.
+It scurried along the blue wall and disappeared behind the bench.

 'Speaking of friends of Dorothy,' he said, 'you know we have a fairy rostered to this ward, right?'

-'Yes, young Wayne.
-I had a look at the asylum ward rosters before I left the Admin.
-Office this morning.
-He's working a day shift?'
+'Yep!
+Young Wayne.
+I checked him out on the ward rosters before I left the Admin.
+Office this morning and noted he’s working the day shift.'

-Adrian nodded as I watched a brown spider move across the web towards the squirming insect.
+A brown spider moved across the web towards the squirming insect, as Chris concluded,

 The insect ceased moving as the spider stopped beside it.

-'Are in place.'
+'Too right!'
 Adrian replied.
-'Myself as well as the other two, Ken and Clive, will be in the Recreation Room.'
+'To-day’s the best day for putting them into place as myself and the other two, Ken and Clive, will be in the Recreation Room.'

 'Therefore, if the little surprise I have planned for young Wayne as he keeps an eye on the psychos in the Day Room goes as planned, we won’t be…'